49 Ge2 革

-From the viewpoint of the revolution that saw the Dukedom Zhou overthrow the Shang Dynasty, Duke Ji Chang moved the capital from Mountain Qi (岐山) to Feng Yi (豐邑), where Zhou would be closer to attack the Shang in the future (i.e. to occupy an advantageous position); this was the first step.
-King Wu of Zhou summoned dukes, under the guise of viewing his troops, to determine how many of them would support his plan; this was the second step (i.e. to win the support of the dukes).
+From the viewpoint of the revolution that saw the Dukedom Zhou overthrow the Shang Dynasty, Duke Ji Chang moved the capital from Mountain Qi (岐山) to Feng Yi (豐邑) where Zhou would be closer to attack the Shang in the future; this was the first step: to occupy an advantageous position.
+King Wu of Zhou summoned dukes, under the guise of viewing his troops, to determine how many of them would support his plan; this was the second step: to win the support of the dukes.
 Then, once the time was right, King Wu dispatched his troops and successfully toppled King Zhou.

 If a task requires implementation in stages, along with proper planning, there is no reason to disregard the plan.

 Enlightenment through nine three: to carry out the task in an opportune manner according to the plan, and sincerely with trust.
-To take aggressive action is ominous and to persist is dangerous, signifying that a rash advance will lead to difficulties.
+To take aggressive action is ominous and to persist is dangerous, signifying that a rash advance will lead to difficulties and failure.
 One must plan what to do, and act accordingly.
-Reform or revolution must be carried out, sincerely and with trust, step by step.
-The hexagram that appears while this line is activated changing to feminine, disconnecting correlation from line 6 and remaining still, is Sui (17), to follow, signifying to make adjustments timely and act in accordance with the occasion.
+Reform or revolution must be implemented, sincerely and with trust, step by step.
+The hexagram that appears when this line is activated changing to feminine and then disconnects correlation from line 6 as well as remains still is Sui (17), to follow, signifying to make adjustments timely and act in accordance with the occasion.

 The 4th line

-Text: Regret will be gone, (which will create) sincerity and trust, (reform or revolution is in a position) to change destiny, (which leads to) auspiciousness.
+Regret will be gone, which will create sincerity and trust.
+Reform or revolution is in a position to change destiny, which leads to auspiciousness.

 Reform or revolution is being carried through; one’s destiny will undergo an important change.
 That which caused regret in the past will be gone.

-Commentary on the image: The auspiciousness of changing destiny, (signifying reform or revolution results in) aspiration being widely realized (or, which is due to trust or faith in the aspiration of reform or revolution) (信志).
+Commentary on the image: The auspiciousness of changing destiny, which signifies that reform or revolution results in aspiration being widely realised (or, which is due to trust or faith in the aspiration of reform or revolution) (信志).